Skip to main content

 Wall mount kit

-The Amazon Echo Show 15 anchors Layer 3 because it solves the accessibility problem that most smart home devices ignore: the shrinking font.
-Nearly 70% of adults over 70 experience some degree of vision change.
-Most smart displays show text at sizes fine for 40-year-olds.
-The Echo Show 15's 15.6-inch display — the largest smart home dashboard on the market — shows medication reminders in type large enough to read from across the room.
-It wall-mounts in the kitchen or bedroom where it becomes a passive ambient display rather than a device that requires active engagement.
+The Amazon Echo Show 15 anchors Layer 3 because it solves the accessibility problem most smart home devices ignore: the shrinking font.
+Most smart displays are calibrated for 40-year-olds.
+Nearly 70% of adults over 70 experience vision changes per American Academy of Ophthalmology data.
+The 15.6-inch display shows medication reminders readable from across a room; wall-mounted in the kitchen, it functions as a passive ambient display requiring no active engagement from the senior.

 What We Love

-• Display size — 15.6-inch screen is genuinely readable for aging eyes across a room
+• 15.6-inch display is genuinely readable for aging eyes from across a kitchen or bedroom

-• Isolation Reductiondrop-in video calls require zero action from the senior; family initiates, screen answers
+• Drop-in video calls require zero action from the senior — family initiates, screen answers

-• 140,000+ device support — controls virtually any Alexa-compatible device seniors already own
+• 140,000-plus compatible Alexa devices — controls virtually any smart device seniors already own

 What Could Be Better

-• Amazon ecosystem only — no Google or Apple integration
+• Amazon ecosystem only — no native Google or Apple integration

-• Wall mounting requires either DIY comfort or a handyperson visit
+• Wall mounting requires DIY comfort or a handyperson visit

 The Verdict